romanmayer1303/Twitter-Analysis-BigData/README.md

 More detailed README will come soon.

-get Twitter data from https://archive.org/details/twitterstream The .tar files will be in subfolders in the form yyyy/mm/dd/xx/zz.json.bz2, (xx enumerates from 00 to max), e.g.
+get Twitter data from https://archive.org/details/twitterstream <br>
+The .tar files will be in subfolders in the form <br>
+yyyy/mm/dd/xx/zz.json.bz2, (xx enumerates from 00 to max), e.g. <br>
 2016/07/01/00/00.json.bz2

 With our Spark program, all JSON files must be in one folder (no subfolders).